Believe (Cher album): Background

-After Cher's poorly received previous record It's a Man's World (1995), head of Warner Music UK Rob Dickins suggested that Cher record a dance album that could appeal to her gay audience.
-Cher expressed that she was not interested in dance music anymore because she thought it was not a genre with "real songs", leaving Dickins with the option of convincing her otherwise.
-At Warner's London office, Dickins bumped into songwriter Brian Higgins, who was asked to pitch songs for a Cher album.
+After Cher's previous rock-inflected album It's a Man's World (1995) received a lukewarm response, Warner Music UK head Rob Dickins suggested that Cher record a dance album to better connect with her gay audience.
+Initially, Cher expressed reluctance, stating that she no longer found dance music appealing, as she felt it lacked "real songs".
+However, interest in Cher's potential as a dance artist had already been growing.
+A remix of her 1996 single "One by One" by New York City DJ Junior Vasquez had found success in the club scene and highlighted a demand for Cher in the genre.
+DMA magazine's Dean Ferguson observed that the remix left fans "starving for a dance mix from Cher", prompting Warner to push for a dance-oriented album.

+Around this time, Dickins came across songwriter Brian Higgins at Warner's London office and asked him to pitch songs for the project.
 Three days later, a tape with sixteen of Higgins's songs arrived.
-"I lay on my bed and put the tape on and listened to every song.
-The ninth song was 'Believe'.
+Reflecting on the demo, Dickins recalled, "The ninth song was 'Believe.'
 I thought: 'Cher could do this chorus, especially the lyrics, with her private life the way it is.
-She's gone through all these things," Dickins said.
+She's gone through all these things.'"
 When Dickins asked the songwriter to complete "Believe", the result was a "terrible" song that still needed extensive work.

-Cher began working on Believe in the summer of 1998 in London, meeting with producers Mark Taylor and Brian Rawling, who had previously worked with Dickins; additional producers included Todd Terry ("Taxi Taxi") and Junior Vasquez (who had originally worked on "Dov'è L'Amore", but when he sent back his version from New York, it was rejected by Dickens, who decided instead to give the production of the track to Taylor and Rawling as well).
+Cher began working on Believe in the summer of 1998 in London, meeting with producers Mark Taylor and Brian Rawling, who had previously worked with Dickins; additional producers included Todd Terry ("Taxi Taxi") and Junior Vasquez, who had originally worked on "Dov'è l'amore", but when he sent back his version from New York, it was rejected by Dickins, who decided instead to give the production of the track to Taylor and Rawling as well.
 Cher also worked with long-time collaborator Diane Warren (who wrote "Takin' Back My Heart") and covered two songs: "The Power" (Amy Grant) and "Love Is the Groove" (Betsy Cook).
 Furthermore, she decided to include a remix of her 1988 single "We All Sleep Alone" from her 1987 Cher album.

 The "Believe" single was originally written only by Brian Higgins, Matt Gray, Stuart McLennen and Tim Powell, and circulated at Warner Bros. as an unwanted demo for months.
 Mark Taylor said, "Everyone loved the chorus but not the rest of the song; As we were already writing other songs for Cher, Rob asked us if we could sort it out.
 Two of our writers, Steve Torch and Paul Barry, got involved and eventually came up with a complete song that Rob and Cher were happy with."